KubeRocketCI/docs/versioned_docs/version-3.10/developer-guide/documentation-guide.md

 ## Local Development

+1. Fork the [KubeRocketCI documentation repository](https://github.com/KubeRocketCI/docs) to your personal account.

-1. Clone the KubeRocketCI documentation repository to your local machine.
+2. Clone the forked documentation repository to your local machine.

-2. Install the dependencies:
+3. Install the dependencies:

     ```bash
     npm install
     ```

-3. Start a local development server:
+4. Start a local development server:

     ```bash
     npm start
     ```

     This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.
+To quit the session, press `ctrl + c` or `cmd + c`.

-4. Navigate to `localhost:3000` (or the URL provided in the terminal after running the `npm start` command) in your web browser to view the documentation site.
+5. Navigate to `localhost:3000` (or the URL provided in the terminal after running the `npm start` command) in your web browser to view the documentation site.

-5. Make the necessary changes to the documentation.
+6. Make the necessary changes to the documentation.
 The files are located in the `docs` directory.
 Changes will automatically refresh in the browser.

-6. Commit your changes and create a pull request.
+7. Commit your changes and create a pull request.

 ## Build